Use the Preferences dialog to set Prism's defaults for various settings.

 Set defaults for axes, error bars, symbols and lines, color schemes, and graph and data table fonts.
 These defaults apply to newly created graphs, but don't change existing graphs.

-Option to automatically check for updates and let you know if there is one.
-Also an option to create an extended log file to troubleshoot unusual problems.
+The bottom part is an option for Prism to automatically check for updates and let you know if there is one.